 7 Causes for Conflict in Marriage and How to Resolve Them

 Avoiding conflicts in a marriage is a far-fetched goal.
-To believe that happy marriages operate on an auto-pilot minus any marital conflicts or disagreements is a laughable proposition.
+To believe that happy marriages operate on auto-pilot minus any marital conflicts or disagreements is a laughable proposition.

-But it is imperative that these marital conflicts are resolved at the earliest, as studies suggest that conflicts in marriage have a debilitating effect on health, in general, and even lead to severe cases of depression and eating disorders.
+However, it is imperative that these marital conflicts are resolved at the earliest, as studies suggest that conflicts in marriage have a debilitating effect on health, in general, and even lead to severe cases of depression and eating disorders.

-The saving grace is that fighting fair and marriage communication are skills that you can cultivate and problem-solve the marital conflicts for a healthy relationship with your spouse.
+The saving grace is that fighting fair and marriage communication are skills that you can cultivate and problem-solve marital conflicts for a healthy relationship with your spouse.

-Common Conflicts in marriage – Take the bull by its horns
+Common conflicts in marriage – Take the bull by its horns

 Conflict in marriage is not the culprit.